Director of Music

 She has sung for many of the leading ensembles in Britain including The BBC Singers, The Monteverdi Choir, The Sixteen, English National Opera, Opera North, The Bach Choir and The King’s Consort.
 She appears regularly for BBC radio and TV, and frequently at the Royal Albert Hall and on the South Bank.

-She has been teaching since her student days where she was awarded a Bachelor of Music Education with Honours in Voice at the University of Melbourne, specializing in classroom singing and choral skills.
+She has been teaching since her student days where she was awarded a Bachelor of Music Education with Honours in Voice at the University of Melbourne, also specializing in vocal pedagogy, classroom singing and choral skills.
+Whilst in Australia she worked for The Australian Boys’ Choir, Melbourne Youth Choir and was a founding staff member of the Young Voices of Melbourne.

 Russell Smythe teaches the Choral Scholars.
 He is one of Britain's most experienced artists whose international career has taken him to most important opera houses all over the world.